a3-audio/a3-system/doc/user/core.md

 Scalable "set and forget" soundprocessor

 ## audio io-layout
-It is free configurable but comes with a preset layout
+It is free configurable but comes with a preset layout for your venue.
+Connect DJ-Gear Instruments or daw to the inputs.
+Connect speakers and A³ Mix headphones-jack to A³ Core outputs.
+Connect Headphones to A³ Mx.

 ### inputs
 - 1-2 = Stereo 1